levilucio/CoolingControllerReqsDash/README.md

 ### Requirement statement used for the Demo

-Use the following requirement statement for the demo purpose,

-The cooling controller shall cool down the hardware board by adjusting the speed of the fan to an appropriate duty cycle.
-The duty cycle depends on the current temperature of the hardware and whether that temperature is increasing between minValueIncrease and maxValueIncrease , or decreasing between a minValueDecrease and a maxValueDecrease
+"The cooling controller shall cool down the hardware board by adjusting the speed of the fan to an appropriate duty cycle.
+The duty cycle depends on the current temperature of the hardware and whether that temperature is increasing between minValueIncrease and maxValueIncrease , or decreasing between a minValueDecrease and a maxValueDecrease."